Who was Marilyn Monroe?

 What was Marilyn Monroe like?

 Marilyn’s self-centeredness made her maddeningly difficult to work with, and her various neuroses — including oddly enough, stage fright — ensured she was constantly late for shootings.
 Though she disliked Hollywood culture she genuinely enjoyed acting, but grew to hate the “dumb blonde” roles she was constantly given, craving more serious parts.
 Self-conscious about her ditzy reputation and embarrassed about her lack of formal education, Marilyn was a voracious reader who loved to study history, poetry, philosophy, and literature, and died with a personal library of over 400 books.
-Despite her glamorous image, she was not a big spender and lived in a modest apartment, wore mostly fake jewelry, and left few possessions upon death.
+Despite her glamorous image, she lived in a modest apartment, wore mostly fake jewelry, and left few possessions upon death.

 Marilyn was briefly married three times, most famously to the baseball player Joe DiMaggio (1914-1999) with whom she would maintain a lifelong paternalistic relationship, and the playwright Arthur Miller (1915-2005) with whom she shared a deep intellectual bond.
 As America’s leading sex symbol, she was best known for her unapologetic promiscuity, however, and had multiple affairs with many of America’s most famous men, including several flings with President John F. Kennedy (1917-1963) and a much deeper affair with his brother, attorney general Robert Kennedy (1925-1968).
 Despite being rather homophobic, she did occasionally have sex with women as well.
 She became pregnant on several occasions but always had miscarriages or abortions.